 A packaging redesign project can help your brand to:

 Therefore, a packaging redesign project should be handled with forethought & planning.
-Let’s take a look at a few food brands that did manage to mostly get it right & how you can manage a redesign project.
+Let’s take a look at a few food brands that changed their packaging and managed to mostly get it right, and how you can manage a redesign project.

 Recently, McDonald’s globally released new packaging designs.
 It moves away from the traditional red and yellow packaging to now visually represent key elements through flat graphics and pastel shades.
 Their new design brings “a sense of joy and ease.”
 According to the designers, the new design is “aesthetically minimal, and, most importantly, emotionally joyful”.